 This event focuses on helping families identify and create enriching and fun opportunities on their non- OC program days, thus creating a fulfilling Partnership Education experience.

 Families gather for an evening of delicious food, engaging conversation and energetic dancing.
 This is an all-ages event.
 Families are invited to bring a dish to share with the community.
-This event takes place in alternate years.
-The next event will be in the 2017-2018 program year.

 We gather on the Saturday before Opening Day in September to lend a hand finishing up summer projects and pulling the last few weeds for get ready for the new year.
 This is a wonderful day for returning families to reconnect with old friends, and for new families to meet members of the OC community and attend an orientation session.
 Cold treats are served in the afternoon.